Eesha-Maryam/DEP_Blog_Website/README.md

 compose
 Its a form used for creating a new post for blogs.
 Post
 this page is basically a interface for backend task like editing, deleteing , reading and composing a post.
-Its hows all the post with the CRUD operations.
+Its shows all the post with the CRUD operations.

 Technologies Used
 Frontend: HTML, CSS, JavaScript